Module 3: Joint Work Site HS Committee / HS Representative Training

 The online version of this course has been approved by Alberta Labour.

 To successfully complete the course, the learner has 3 attempts to achieve 80% or higher on the exam.

 Classroom training is limited to a maximum of 25 participants / session.

 AASP will also accommodate in-house training sessions as requested (min 12 participants – max 25 participants / session).

-Additional courses will be scheduled as needed.
+For groups larger than 25 participants, additional courses will be scheduled as needed.